FxSchrauber/lwks-fx/Windows_only/Camera_shake_crop/README.md

 ### Effect description:  Horizontal and vertical shifts based on a random generator.
 #### Features:
 - Several automatic zoom modes to avoid the visibility of the frame edges.
 - Different reflection modes of the edges to allow a low zoom at strong shifts.
 - Cropping for adaptation to letterbox material.
   By default, the original material is reflected at the set crop edges before cropping is applied.
   This prevents the black edges of letterbox material from becoming visible when shaking.

 --------------------------------------------------------------------------

-### Known issues and limitations: Only for Windows
+### Known issues and limitations:
+- **Only for Windows**
-Cause of incompatibility with other platforms:
+  Cause of incompatibility with other platforms: The used random number generator
+- ** Lightworks 14.5 or better **
 --------------------------------------------------------------------------